Used Car: 2011 Chevrolet Malibu Review

 Other Cars to Consider

 The 2011 Ford Fusion is roomy and practical, but reviewers thought it was also fun to drive.
-Available features, like all-wheel drive and Ford’s Sync voice-activated infotainment system, along with a high reliability rating help the Fusion one-up its competition.
+Available features, like all-wheel drive and Ford’s Sync voice-activated infotainment system help the Fusion one-up its competition.
 The Ford Fusion was also named our 2011 Best Affordable Midsize Car for Families.